GuiFernandess7/Django-Docker-API-app/README.md

 ```

 This works because Docker Compose automatically sets up a DNS resolver that maps the service names to the IP addresses of the respective containers within the internal network.
 By referring to the Django API container by its service name, you can seamlessly interact with it from the Flask container.

-To run the project, follow these steps:

-Clone the repository.
-Install Docker on your system.
-Navigate to the project directory.
-Run the command: docker-compose up
-Access the Flask application at http://localhost:5000
-Interact with the Django API at http://localhost:8000